 Prof. Dr. Johannes Kirschenmann

-Stefanie Brehm is the winner of this year’s ARTIMA Award of the Mannheimer Versicherung.
-The prize comes with a presentation of her ceramic columns at Art Karlsruhe in February 2022.
+I am the winner of this year's ARTIMA FÖRDERPREIS of the Mannheimer Versicherung.
+The prize comes with a presentation of my ceramic columns at Art Karlsruhe in February 2022.

 Monograph – Stefanie Brehm Works

-Stefanie Brehm’s artist’s catalogue represents her work of the past 5 years with selected works.
-As part of the catalogue sponsorship of the Berufsverband Bildender Künstler Mittelfranken (BBK), in collaboration with Wildner+Designer she realised her extensive and high-quality catalogue.
+The artist catalogue represents with selected works my work of the past 5 years.
+As part of the catalogue sponsorship of the Berufsverband Bildender Künstler Mittelfranken (BBK), in collaboration with Wildner+Designer I realised this extensive and high-quality catalogue.
 It was presented at the end of September 2020 as part of the debutants’ exhibition at the Künstlerhaus Nuremberg.

 Catalog as ePaper – Catalog Order